 For a student of this age, the most valuable skills and knowledge are not composed of isolated facts and repetitive drills, but come from the child’s ability to make meaning of the work by integrating it with prior knowledge and experience.

-This is why our program in the Lower School is based on active learning, learning by doing, learning by challenging and stretching in ways that promote growth in all developmental aspects.
+Our program in the Lower School is based on active learning, learning by doing, learning by challenging, and stretching in ways that promote growth in all developmental aspects.

 Lower School classes are small, with homeroom instruction based in math, social studies, and language arts.
 The broad educational experience includes classes in music, visual art, science, physical education, computer science, library, and, beginning in second grade, French or Spanish.
 Many opportunities exist for various curricular areas to be integrated from time to time, thus deepening student understanding.

-Equally important to the academic goals for our students is Rye Country Day’s commitment to support the students' social and emotional growth.
-This is defined in our school as "Character Building" and is accomplished in all classrooms in a variety of ways.
+Equally important to the academic goals for our students is Rye Country Day’s commitment to supporting students' social and emotional growth.
+This is defined in our school as "Character Building," and it is accomplished in all classrooms in a variety of ways.
 Besides situational instruction, intervention, and social coaching from Lower School teachers, the School takes advantage of nationally recognized resources to assist children in developing healthy and effective behaviors.